lollisoft/WhyOpenSource/WhyOpenSource.md/WhyOpenSource.md

 # I began porting Train #

-When I have purchased Power++ Developer - the smallest version I was capable of buying at that time, I started porting my application I was developing for a club to use the Power++ class library.
+When I have purchased Power++ Developer - the smallest version I was capable of buying at that time, I started porting my application I was developing for the club to use the Power++ class library.
 While doing this I added more time into building my sophisticated diagramming stuff than database, I can now say, I have neglected one of my biggest issue in my career as a professional software developer - I still wasn’t professional.

 The diagramming capabilities were interesting, because I have done my own interpreter to let the user design it’s own symbols.
 While doing so, the stuff was stored within a database and I even had some simple customer entries in my table.